 Below is a biography on Harriet Tubman.
-On the following page is a chart with ten statements.
-Indicate whether each statement is fact or fiction.
+On the following page is a chart to sequence.

 "Minty" is Injured

 Harriet Tubman was one of the most famous women in American history.
 She was born on March 10, 1821, in Dorchester County, Maryland, the daughter of slaves on a Maryland plantation.
 Her original name was Araminta Ross and she was nicknamed "Minty."
 From an early age she worked as a servant at the plantation house.
 As a teenager, she suffered a vicious head wound as she tried to protect a fellow slave from a beating.
 According to legend, the woman who was beating the other slave hurled a two- pound weight, hitting Harriet in the head.
 Her injury would haunt her for the reminder of her life, resulting in periodic fainting spells.